-(1) To discuss: [X] (i) The appointment, employment, assignment, promotion, discipline, demotion, compensation, removal, resignation, or performance evaluation of appointees, employees, or officials over whom it has jurisdiction; or [] (ii) Any other personnel matter that affects one or more specific individuals.
-(2) [] To protect the privacy or reputation of individuals with respect to a matter that is not related to public business.
-(3) [] To consider the acquisition of real property for a public purpose and matters directly related thereto.
-(4) [] To consider a preliminary matter that concerns the proposal for a business or industrial organization to locate, expand, or remain in the State.
-(5) [] To consider the investment of public funds.
-(6) [] To consider the marketing of public securities.
-(7) [X] To consult with counsel to obtain legal advice on a legal matter.
-(8) [] To consult with staff, consultants, or other individuals about pending or potential litigation.
-(9) [X] To conduct collective bargaining negotiations or consider matters that relate to the negotiations.
+- (1) To discuss: - [X] (i) The appointment, employment, assignment, promotion, discipline, demotion, compensation, removal, resignation, or performance evaluation of appointees, employees, or officials over whom it has jurisdiction; or - [] (ii) Any other personnel matter that affects one or more specific individuals. - (2) [] To protect the privacy or reputation of individuals with respect to a matter that is not related to public business. - (3) [] To consider the acquisition of real property for a public purpose and matters directly related thereto. - (4) [] To consider a preliminary matter that concerns the proposal for a business or industrial organization to locate, expand, or remain in the State. - (5) [] To consider the investment of public funds. - (6) [] To consider the marketing of public securities. - (7) [] To consult with counsel to obtain legal advice on a legal matter. - (8) [] To consult with staff, consultants, or other individuals about pending or potential litigation. - (9) [X] To conduct collective bargaining negotiations or consider matters that relate to the negotiations.

-FORM OF STATEMENT FOR CLOSING A MEETING PAGE TW Page Two (10) [] To discuss public security, if the public body determines that public discussions would constitute a risk to the public or public security, including: (i) the deployment of fire and police services a nd staff; and (ii) the development and implementation of em ergency plans.
-(11) [] epare, administer or grade a scholastic, licens ination. sing, or qualifying (12) [] onduct or discuss an investigative proceeding nal conduct. on actual or possible (13) [] To comply with a specific constitutional, statutory, or judicially imposed requirement that prevents public disclosures about a particular proceeding or matter.
-(14) [] Before a contract is awarded or bids are opened, to discuss a matter directly related to a negotiation strategy or the contents of a bid or proposal, if public discussion or disclosure would adversely impact the ability of the public body to participate in the competitive bidding or proposal process.
-(15) [] To discuss cybersecurity, if the public body determines that public discussion would constitute a risk to: (i) security assessments or deployments relati resources technology; ng to information (ii) network security information, including infor mation that is: related to passwords, personal identifica codes, encryption, or other components of t a governmental entity; collected, assembled, or maintained by centity to prevent, detect, or investigate criminal related to an assessment, made by or fo or maintained by a governmental entity, of t network to criminal activity; or ' ' leployments or implementation of security pers sonnel, critical infrastructure, or security devices.
+FORM OF STATEMENT FOR CLOSING A MEETING

+(10)To discuss public security, if the public body determines that public [] discussions would constitute a risk to the public or public security, including: (i) the deployment of fire and police services and staff; and (ii) the development and implementation of emergency plans.
+(11) To prepare, administer or grade a scholastic, licensing, or qualifying [] examination.
+To conduct or discuss an investigative proceeding on actual or possible (12)[] criminal conduct.
+(13)To comply with a specific constitutional, statutory, or judicially imposed [] requirement that prevents public disclosures about a particular proceeding or matter.
+(14)[] Before a contract is awarded or bids are opened, to discuss a matter directly related to a negotiation strategy or the contents of a bid or proposal, if public discussion or disclosure would adversely impact the ability of the public body to participate in the competitive bidding or proposal process.
+To discuss cybersecurity, if the public body determines that public (15) [] discussion would constitute a risk to: (i) security assessments or deployments relating to information resources technology; network security information, including information that is: (ii) 1. related to passwords, personal identification numbers, access codes, encryption, or other components of the security system of a governmental entity; 2. collected, assembled, or maintained by or for a governmental entity to prevent, detect, or investigate criminal activity; or 3. related to an assessment, made by or for a governmental entity or maintained by a governmental entity, of the vulnerability of a network to criminal activity; or

+(iii) deployments or implementation of security personnel, critical infrastructure, or security devices.